 1- Ramadan Moon Sighting Dua

-Muslim around the world always want to know about the Dua for Ramadan Moon sighting.
-This Supplication, also known as ‘Ramzan ka Chand dekhne ki Dua’ is a general Supplication which our Prophet (S.A.W.) used to recite whenever he sees a new crescent moon of new Islamic Month.
+Muslims around the world always want to know about the Dua for Ramadan Moon sighting.
+This Supplication, also known as ‘Ramzan ka Chand dekhne ki Dua’ is a general Supplication that our Prophet (S.A.W.) used to recite whenever he sees a new crescent moon of new Islamic Month.
 So we should learn and remember this Dua: